Last Updated: April 29, 2024

 Career

-By 2005, Peng made the controversial choice to "fly solo" and no longer giver half of her tournament earnings to the Chinese state training program.
+By 2005, Peng made the controversial choice to "fly solo" and no longer give half of her tournament earnings to the Chinese state training program.
 She was able to do so by threatening to stop playing unless the state allowed her to play more independently.

 In 2009, she announced she would be coached full-time by Tarik Benhabiles.
-She then went on to win the Sydney International doubles title with Hsieh Su-wei.
+She then went on to win the Sydney International Doubles title with Hsieh Su-wei.
 She later won the doubles title at the Italian Open and reached the quarterfinals at the French Open in doubles.
 At Wimbledon, she won against former world number 1, Maria Sharapova, though she lost in the quarterfinals to Nadia Petrova.
 By the end of 2009, she was ranked 13.

 Peng suffered a series of injuries throughout 2010 but went on to have a successful 2011 and 2012.
-Her singles ranking started to drop throughout 2013 but she began to experience huge success as a doubles player.
+Her singles ranking started to drop throughout 2013, but she began to experience huge success as a doubles player.
 Paired with her childhood friend Hsieh Su-wei, Peng won five double's titles in 2013.
 She became the first Chinese player to win the WTA Tour Championship.

 Peng continued playing doubles and singles tournaments at a high level throughout the rest of the 2010s.
 She cinched her first WTA singles title in 2016 at the Tianjin Open and her second in 2017 at the Jiangxi Open.

-Peng has not played a tennis match since the February 2020 Qatar Total Open in Doha and officially announced her retirement in an interview in February of 2022.
+Peng has not played a tennis match since the February 2020 Qatar Total Open in Doha and officially announced her retirement in an interview in February 2022.

 Peng Shuai Net Worth